aryelgois/blender-curve-to-svg/README.md

 # Blender Curve to SVG

-A simple Blender add-on that
-allows exporting 2D curves to SVG files.
+> A simple Blender add-on for exporting 2D curves to SVG files

+Who doesn’t like to edit curves in Blender? :stuck_out_tongue:

+I mean,
+precise transform operators
+that allow to input values or expressions, dynamic workflow with combination of hot-keys, a global pivot to do complex transformations, and you can even set the handle coordinates!

+If that fancy curve could be exported…
+Blender can import vectors, why not export?

 ## Install